 Helpful Tips for Arches National Park

-Timed Entry Permit: In order to enter Arches National Park from April 1 to October 31, you must have a timed entry permit.
-These tickets are released three months in advance (for example, permits for all of July are released on April 1).
+Timed Entry Permit: In order to enter Arches National Park from April 1 through July 6 and August 28 through October 31, you must have a timed entry permit.
+These tickets are released six months in advance.

 Getting to Arches National Park: Arches National Park is located in southeastern Utah.
 The closest city is Moab, just a 10-minute drive from the park.